 All ANG/AFR members must have a signed DD Form 368, Request for Conditional Release, prior to arriving at the Air Force Academy.
 Upon in-processing, Cadet Personnel Office will send the finalized release form back to members unit to start the separation process.
 This is vital to ensure proper separation has taken place in all applicable database systems.
-Those members who fail to turn this form in during in-processing will have pay issues.
+Those members failing to turn in this form during in-processing will have pay issues.

-Questions: Cadet Personnel Office, USAFA/A1A, 2360 Vandenberg Dr., USAF Academy, CO 80840, Telephone (719) 333-3244.
+Questions: Cadet Personnel Office, USAFA/A1A, 2360 Vandenberg Dr., USAF Academy CO 80840, Telephone (719) 333-3244.